-The Cynefin framework helps to highlight the weakness of instructional systems design.
-Instead of ISD, we need a design model that helps to template ‘desirable patterns’, recognize ‘undesirable patterns’, and provide a variety of ‘seeds’ for the learning environment.
-This would be a far better approach for learning than a set of learning objectives and activities, as any learning intervention involving several people is arguably in a complex environment.
-One aspect of complex environments, according to the Cynefin framework, is that “Cause and effect are only coherent in retrospect and do not repeat”.
-This sounds like most working environments today.
+Instead, we need a learning design model that helps to template ‘desirable patterns’, recognize ‘undesirable patterns,’ and provide a variety of ‘seeds’ for the complexity of the working environment.
+Any learning intervention involving several people is arguably in a complex environment and needs to allow also for emergence.
+One aspect of complex environments, according to the Cynefin framework, is that “Cause and effect are only coherent in retrospect and do not repeat.”
+That is also true for most working environments today.

 When no one can understand the vagaries of a situation in a changing, complex environment then the only thing to do is try out new things based on our best judgement and then watch, learn, and keep trying new practices.
 There are few universal best practices or even good practices outside simple or automated processes.
 There are things that work for some people, some of the time.
 As learning professionals, our job is to understand our organization or client’s situation and look outside to see what others are doing.
 We have to try things out and see how they work.
 If we wait for the best practices, we will be too late.
 This is life in perpetual beta.